d41y/d41y.github.io/attack/initial_access/password_attacks.md

 d41y@htb[/htb]$ john --incremental <hash_file>
 ```

-by default, John uses predefined incremental modes specified in its config file (```john.conf```), which define character sets and password lengths.
+By default, John uses predefined incremental modes specified in its config file (```john.conf```), which define character sets and password lengths.
 You can customize these or define your own to target passwords that use special characters or specific patterns.

 ```bash
 d41y@htb[/htb]$ grep '# Incremental modes' -A 100 /etc/john/john.conf